noahfjaccard/CSC687/README.md

   Streaming Service Statistics.pdf is a presenetaion describing our thought process and project steps.

+  Streaming_report.pdf is a 10 page report going to detail about Background, Methods used, Dataset, and Results.

   Sources for csv files
 Bansal, Shivam.
 “Netflix Movies and TV Shows.”
 Kaggle, 27 Sept.
 2021, https://www.kaggle.com/shivamb/netflix-shows.